May 2026 - Intercultural calendar

 Ascension Day celebrates Christ’s return to heaven.
 It is customary to prepare lamb for a festive meal.
 Another custom for men is to not shave on that day and also to not sleep during the day as this would mean bad luck.

-29 May: Ascension Day (Catholic, Protestant, public holiday) - Christianity
+25 May: White Monday or Pentecost Monday (Catholic, Protestant, public holiday) - Christianity

 Contact for this page: